 Contact [email protected] to request any of these resources, plus many more

-- Joy Ditto interviewed John Coyle from Duncan & Allen on municipalization for the Public Power Conversations video series.
+- Interview with John Coyle from Duncan & Allen on municipalization for the Public Power Conversations video series.

-- Municipalization: Setting the Record Straight (Blog; Nov.
-12, 2019) – Addresses common questions and myths about forming a new public power utility
+- Municipalization: Setting the Record Straight (Blog) – Addresses common questions and myths about forming a new public power utility.

-- Going Local: Municipalization empowers communities (Blog; July 24, 2014) – Reviews cities that have formed a new public power utility (or looked into the option)
+- Going Local: Municipalization empowers communities (Blog) – Reviews cities that have formed a new public power utility (or looked into the option).

-- Public Power: A rich history, a bright future (Blog; February 15, 2018) – Historical perspective on municipalization as a competitive force
+- Public Power: A rich history, a bright future (Blog) – Historical perspective on municipalization as a competitive force.

 Feasibility Studies

-- Consultants list – Selected list of experienced consultants for the evaluation of public power utilities for retention or sale.
+- Consultants list – Selected list of experienced consultants for performing feasibility studies.

 - Purpose of feasibility study – Short document explaining the importance of feasibility studies, including their purpose and scope